baggariSiva/jigsaw/README.md

 ```

 ### Step 6: Make some changes and push
-Try to make some change in your Jigsaw project and then push to the git repository.
+Try to make some change in your Jigsaw project and then push to the git repository

 After few seconds to few minutes your change will be deployed on your CI/CD target 🚀